-- 6.22 The application site is accessed from the northern end of Chegworth Lane by way of an existing access which also serves the neighbouring residential property at Wentways to the west.
-Whilst the access arrangements to and from the site include a bend in the accessway, the access arrangements are suitable for the modest tourist lodge development proposed. - 6.23 The access arrangements within the site make provision for vehicles to turn and enter and leave the site in a forward gear.
-A total of six parking spaces are proposed within the site for the six one-bedroom tourist lodges.
-The arrangements for site access, parking and the trip generation from the development are considered acceptable.
+- 6.18 The proposed holiday let/tourist lodge site is accessed from the northern end of Chegworth Lane via an existing access which also serves the neighbouring residential property at Wentways to the west of the site.
+Whilst the access arrangements to and from the site include a bend in the accessway, they are suitable for the modest holiday let/tourist lodge development proposed. - 6.19 The access arrangements within the site make provision for vehicles to turn and enter and leave the site in a forward gear.
+A total of six parking spaces are proposed within the site for the six one-bedroom holiday let/tourist lodges.
 Kent Highways raise no objection to the application.